This feature is part of A Tale of One City

 A few months later, in October, Partizan Belgrade was born.
 They didn’t know it at the time, but it was to be one of the most significant events in the history of Eastern European football, for it gave the sporting community the genesis of the Eternal Derby.

 The first meeting between the clubs came in January 1947, while the scars of war were still bleeding throughout Europe.
 Red Star won 4-3, and the hatred began.
-The two clubs have been consistently principal actors in Yugoslavian/Serbian football over the past 70 years, with each of them claiming 26 national championships – either the Yugoslav First League, the First League of FR Yugoslavia or the Serbian SuperLiga.
-There have been countless showdowns in the league, the cups and, while Partizan have shared in the success of the two clubs, Red Star remain the most successful club from former Yugoslavia across all European competitions, and are the only club from that region to have lifted the European Cup.
+The two clubs have been consistently principal actors in Yugoslavian/Serbian football over the past 70 years – either in the Yugoslav First League, the First League of FR Yugoslavia or the Serbian SuperLiga.
+There have been countless showdowns in the league, the cups and, while Partizan have shared in the success of the two clubs, Red Star remain the most successful club from former Yugoslavia across all European competition, and are the only side from that region to have lifted the European Cup.

 However, it is fair to say that, albeit with regret, violence and racism often overshadow these derbies and football as a whole in Serbia.
 In October 2012, the spotlight was shone on Serbia after a mass brawl broke out between their under-21 side during a match with their English counterparts.
 The English press slammed the actions of the Serbian players and coaches as “disgraceful” amid allegations of racism towards Stuart Pearce’s players.

 Unfortunately, this type of behaviour is not confined to international football and is a recurring motif in the history of the derby.
-Look at the most recent derby – in April – which was marred by horrendous scenes of violence, inside and outside the Marakana Stadium.
+A derby in April 2015 was marred by horrendous scenes of violence, inside and outside the Marakana.
 Organised riots between Red Star’s Delije and Partizan’s Grobari delayed kick-off by 45 minutes as rabid supporters launched missiles and stun grenades at police, leaving 35 officers injured and resulting in 41 arrests.
 Everywhere you looked, there was carnage.
 Hooded and masked fans emerged through the billows of red smoke, hoisting flares as the stadium turned into a war zone.